Line of Credit vs. Credit Card: Swipe Here or Draw?

 Wait- what?
 But doesn’t it look good if I can borrow a lot of money?

 Yes, unless you are borrowing it.
 I know, it sounds crazy, but it is true.
 The percentage of your available credit that you use at a time is called “credit utilization”, and it is a big factor in your credit score.
 The lower your credit utilization, the better your score.
 At the same time, they want to see you use credit.
-There is just a fine line between using it and using too much.
+There is just a fine line between using it and using it too much.

 Let me help you draw that line.
 If you have a $200 credit limit, the maximum you use should be $60.
 If you borrow more, try your best to pay it down to 30% before the billing cycle closes.
 Keep the amount you borrow as low as possible.
 However, do not ignore your credit.
 Sadly, using no credit can hurt you about as bad as using too much.

-about five years ago, my husband and I really began trying to clean up our credit.
+About five years ago, my husband and I really began trying to clean up our credit.
 We have been aiming to buy a family home for years and knew our credit would have to improve.
 We started paying every dime we could to debts, even if it was only $5 at a time.
 Slowly, we saw our debts dwindling and our scores rising.
 But goodness, those scores were rising very slowly.

 We also made the decision to not use any more credit at all.
 We did not want any loans to cancel out our other hard work.
 After three years of paying debts and staying away from credit, we applied for a home loan.
 And we were denied.